HappyOcean/Full_Body_Photogrammetry/README.md

 **Needless to say, you can use these images in 3DF Zephyr, Metashape, Meshroom and other photogrammetry software.**

-Free to download and use.
+Free to download, use, reconstruct and/or make it public.
 Give credit to Yukihiro Iwayama .

 model : Yukihiro Iwayama,  Twitter: @[HappyOcean](https://Twitter.com/HappyOcean)